FirebaseExtended/experimental-extensions/firestore-leaderboard/client_sample/readme.md

  - `Show Leaderboard` Fetches the leaderboard and show it.
  - `Update Score` Update user score and see the result reflected.
  - `Change User` Switch to another user and see how it reflected on the leaderboard rendering.
- - `Delete User` Delete current user and see the leaderboard change.

 ## Support